Single Phase Transformer in Electrical Power Distribution

 - Step-up transformer: This type increases the voltage from the primary side to the secondary side.
 It is commonly used in power transmission networks to increase voltage for long-distance transmission.

-- Step-down transformer: A step-down transformer decreases the voltage from the primary side to the secondary side.
+- Step-down transformer: A step-down converter decreases the voltage from the primary side to the secondary side.
 It is widely used in residential areas to reduce the high voltage from power lines to a safe and usable level.

-- Autotransformer: This transformer has a single winding that acts as both the primary and secondary winding.
+- Autotransformer: This converter has a single winding that acts as both the primary and secondary winding.
 It is more compact and efficient, typically used in applications where only a slight voltage change is needed, such as in motor starting circuits.

 EF PARTNER MEDIA